0xshariq/engineering-handbook-series/README.md

 This approach allows topics to remain focused, easier to maintain, simpler to update in future editions and significantly easier for readers to learn progressively.

 Each volume has a clearly defined scope while remaining part of a larger learning roadmap.

+Volumes are divided into levels : foundation,intermediate,advanced, professional and research/expert/specialist, this help us determine the pricing.

 ---